Guide written by:

 - and a hinged toilet seat connected to the toilet bowl.

 Wall hung toilets are more attractive, hygienic and quieter than close coupled models.
-A perfect match for modern bathrooms, wall hung toilets feature a cistern that is concealedwithin awall and are usually connected to a fixing frame.
+A perfect match for modern bathrooms, wall hung toilets are usually connected to a wall hung toilet frame while the cistern is concealed discreetly behind a wall.
 The one disadvantage of these toilets is that they require more work to install than close coupled toilets.

 Advantages of a wall-hung toilet:

 - You can adjust the height of the toilet pan, which is a great option if you're looking for a non-standard seat height.
-This can be chosen during installation.
+This can be selected during installation.

 - The pipes are concealed behind the panel covering the frame, which will also help to reduce the noise of the toilet refilling.

-- Keeping the area clean is made easier by the absence of any visible pipes or stand.
-Accessories such as a wall-mounted flush button, a quick release toilet seat and the use of an anti-limescale coatingwill make maintenance easy.
-But remember: your toilet still won't clean itself!
+- Keeping the area clean is made easier by the absence of any visible pipes or pedestal.
+Accessories such as a wall-mounted flush button and a quick release toilet seat make maintenance easy.
+It's even possible to find models with a special limescale inhibiting coating.
+But remember – your toilet still won't clean itself!

 - BS standards provide a guarantee of good performance.
-These standards will also assure the quality of the waste, the material's resistance to cleaning products and the standard dimensions of all connections.
+These standards also assure the quality of the pan connector, the standard dimensions of all connections and the ability of the toilet to withstand harsh cleaning products.
 The flushing strength of a toilet is also tested through tens of thousands of flushing cycles.

-The main difference with macerator toilets stems from the fact that they do not require a conventional waste connector.
-If you want to install a toilet in the basement, loft conversion or bedroom, these are the best toilets to choose.
-They are also a good option for less common settings (for example in camper vans or static caravans).
+Macerator toilets differ from standard toilets in that they do not require a conventional pan connector.
+If you want to install a toilet in an unconventional location (such as the basement, a loft conversion or even a bedroom) these are the best toilets to choose.
+They are also a good option for portable use; for example, in camper vans or static caravans.

 There are, nonetheless, some disadvantages to macerator toilets.
-They work using an electric motor which means they are not independent in terms of energy.
-This can be very inconvenient at times – for instance, during a powercut when no electricity will mean no toilet!
-Furthermore, the noise these toilets produce may prove annoying to users, particularly if you are living in close proximity to others.
+These units work using an electric motor which means they are not independent in terms of energy.
+This can be very inconvenient at times – especially during a power cut when no electricity will mean no toilet!
+Furthermore, the noise these toilets produce might be disruptive, particularly if you are living in close proximity to others.
 However, some more recent models come with quieter mechanisms.

 The bottom line is that macerator toilets will generally be installed in cases of necessity – people don't tend to choose them otherwise!
 Therefore, your choice will come down to where you need to fit your toilet.